-For the year ended December 31, 2021, there were no recordable safety incidents among employees and contractors.
+For the year ended December 31, 2022, there were four recordable safety incidents among contractors and one among employees.
+The individuals have made full recoveries and have returned to work.

-New Brunswick Timberlands successfully completed a surveillance audit under the 2015-2019 Sustainable Forestry Initiative® Standard during the year with no non-conformances, which re-affirms our certificate and is a testament to the sustainability of our operations.
+New Brunswick Timberlands successfully completed a surveillance audit under the 2022 Sustainable Forestry Initiative® Standard during the year with no non-conformances, which re-affirms our certificate and is a testament to the sustainability of our operations.